 What’s your favorite thing about Summer?
 I love the relaxed feeling, no homework, family outings, weekend getaways and picnics.
-I love eating outdoors when the weather permits.
+We also love eating outdoors when the weather permits.
 Picnics and barbecues free me from the hot kitchen and let me spend more time with my family, plus who likes to eat heavy food when it’s so hot outside.
-I also love cute picnic supplies so I decided it would be fun to make individual picnic crates for my family.
+Cute picnic supplies add to the fun so I decided it would be fun to make individual picnic crates for my family.
 The best part is that these crates can be used over and over again and decorated to fit any theme.

 This post may contain affiliate links.
 It is only for your convenience and does not add any addition cost to you.

-You don’t necessarily need all these supplies.
-I like to add embellishments to my projects, but you can add as little or as many things as your creative heart desires.
+You don’t necessarily need all of these supplies.
+I like to add embellishments to my projects.
+You can add as little or as many things as your creative heart desires.

 Start by painting the tote.
 I wanted the paint to be more like a stain so I diluted it with water (which was perfect because I was low on paint).
-The wood soaks up the paint really well so I just did one quick coat.
+The wood soaks up the paint really well so it only needed one quick coat.

 The tote is rustic so it had some pretty rough edges.
-I sanded the surfaces to smooth everything out a bit and then sanded the edges to distress it.
-I love this color for Summer and how the wood grain shows through.
+Sand the surfaces to smooth everything out a bit and then sand the edges to distress it.
+This is a beautiful color for Summer and I love how the wood grain shows through.

-I have so many bright colors being added to this project that I decided to leave these little crates natural.
+There are so many bright colors being added to this project that I decided to leave the little crates natural.
 Aren’t they awesome?!
-I just love them and they can be used for so many awesome storage and craft projects.
-I purchased these metal tags at a local shop and added them to the crates with twine to add some temporary color.
+They can be used for so many awesome storage and craft projects.
+I purchased these metal tags at a local shop and added them to the crates with twine for some temporary color.

-I like to use individual serving size jars for salads so there are no leftovers to take home.
+I like to use individual serving size jars for salads.
+It just makes the picnic prep and clean up easier.
 Add scrapbook paper to the lids to personalize them.